 What to do with those juices…

-At lower temps, Sous Jus may be quite pink; at higher temps, cloudy and gray.
+At lower temps, Sous Jus may be quite pink.
+As its temperature increases, it will become more cloudy and gray as I mentioned.
 Next time you finish a project, take a couple of extra minutes and try this:

 - Pour the juice into a clear, microwaveable container–tall enough so that it won’t boil over.